EyasuTeshome/shifttracker/job-search/JSR-research-a-company-before-applying-for-a-job.md

 ### 2.2 Study what the company says about itself

 Now, it’s time to look for answers to your questions.
 The company’s website and social media are a good place to start.
 On the website, check the description of its products or services, as well as the sections that:
 - introduce the company, such as: “About us,” “Who we are,” “Our team,” “Our history,” “Our mission,” “Our culture,”
 - present job opportunities in the company: “Careers” or “Work with us,”
 - provide information about the company’s current operation: “Facts,” “News,” and “Histories.”

-Take a look at what the company at the company’s recent posts in social media (LinkedIn, Instagram, Twitter, Facebook).
+Afterwards, take a look at what the company at the company’s recent posts in social media (LinkedIn, Instagram, Twitter, Facebook) also.
+Review the headlines and scan any interesting article that you find.
+Remember to identify keywords that are used by the company for skills and attributes they value in its employees.
+For example, a company's website may include statements such as "Creativity is our slogan and teamwork our commitment" that highlight two soft skills.

 **Apply what you've learned**

 1. Visit the company’s website and social media to look for information for the questions you registered in the step above.
 2. Write answers that you find in the second column of Table B.
-3. As you learn more about the company, you might find additional questions you want to answer.
-Register them in the first column and keep them in mind as you conduct your research.
+3. As you learn more about the company, you might find additional questions you want to answer as well as keywords.
+Register the former in Table C, and the latter in Table D.

 ### 2.3 Find out what others say about the company